TRANSLATION

 why monologues?

 The typical audition for stage actors lasts three minutes: 16 bars of a song, and a short monologue.
-Depending on the play, actors select either a contemporary monologue or a classical one—usually from Shakespeare because his plays are easier to find.
+Depending on the play, actors select either a contemporary monologue or a classical one—almost always from Shakespeare.
 Yet plays from antiquity are loaded with classical monologues too.
-The problem is theyre often translated by, well, stodgy scholars with little regard for modern actors.
+The problem is theyre usually translated by, well, stodgy scholars with little regard for modern actors.
 Which is where Deme Creative Arts swoops in.

 why him?

-In graduate school, Demetra began translating classical monologues from ancient Greek tragedies.
-She selected monologues spoken by female characters, which led her to Euripides.
-Of his 90+ plays, less than 20 survive.
-Euripides wrote from the female perspective, an approach not exactly embraced by other ancient playwrights.
-He portrayed powerhouse women: Hecuba, Clytemnestra, Medea.
-Their distrust and rage is palpable, no matter the style used to translate their monologues.
+Demetra began translating classical monologues from ancient Greek drama in grad school.
+She selected monologues spoken by women, which led her to the tragedies written by Euripides.
+Of his 90+ plays, less than 20 survive, a tragedy in itself.
+Euripides wrote from the female perspective, an approach not exactly embraced by other ancient playwrights—another tragedy in itself.
+He portrayed powerhouse characters: Hecuba, Clytemnestra, Phaedra, Medea.
+Their distrust, passion, and rage are palpable, regardless the style used to translate their monologues.

 why not literal?

 Scholars adhere to a strict translation of ancient drama.
-This word-for-word style is arguably more accurate, but inarguably more esoteric and therefore less accessible to modern actors and audiences.
-As poet/translator Octavio Paz said, literal translation “is a mechanism, a string of words...a glossary rather than a translation.”
-Instead, the grammar and syntax of the source text must be simultaneously translated and transformed.
+This style is arguably more accurate, yet inarguably less accessible.
+The legendary Octavio Paz described literal translation as “a string of words” and “a glossary rather than a translation.”
+See, this word-for-word breakdown of a source text just doesnt speak to modern audiences.
+Instead—and somehow—the grammar and syntax of the original work must be both translated and transformed.

 why literary?

-Take, for example, an expression that occurs in at least two of Euripides’s plays: “to tug at your beard.”
+Take, for example, an expression that occurs in many of Euripides’s plays: “to tug at your beard.”
 Weird, right?
 Within the historical context, however, we learn it is actually an affectionate gesture where kids lovingly grab their dads facial hair.
 Still weird?
 Not to anyone with toddlers.

 Even monologues translated in a literary style require in-depth study and historical awareness on the actors part; they should read the entire play, identify their characters objectives in each scene, and not only make sense of but believe in every line of dialogue, whether unfamiliar to them or not.